peachbread/data-cleaning-assignment/codebook.md

 ###
 # Variables
 ###
-* The below 8 variables all are direct data imports from the TXT file extracted from the ZIP folder, provided by the course.
+  The below 8 variables all are direct data imports from the TXT file extracted from the ZIP folder, provided by the course. features activity_label subject_test x_test y_test subject_train x_train y_train
-* features
-* activity_label
-* subject_test
-* x_test
-* y_test
-* subject_train
-* x_train
-* y_train

-* subject_all - merge of test and train files for subjects
-* features_all - merge of test and train files for features (x)
-* activity_all - merge of test and train files for activity (y)
-* data_all - the full data, from which data massaging functions are run against for the final tidy data extract
+  Subject_all - merge of test and train files for subjects features_all - merge of test and train files for features (x) activity_all - merge of test and train files for activity (y) data_all - the full data, from which data massaging functions are run against for the final tidy data extract

-* mean_std_getid - stores the column indices matching "mean" or "std"
-* mean_std_getid_final - used to store the concactenated mean_std_getid with the subject and activity columns
-* mean_std_data_extract - subset of data based on column indices in mean_std_getid_final
+  mean_std_getid - stores the column indices matching "mean" or "std" mean_std_getid_final - used to store the concactenated mean_std_getid with the subject and activity columns mean_std_data_extract - subset of data based on column indices in mean_std_getid_final

-* col_num - total number of columns in mean_std_data_extract
+  col_num - total number of columns in mean_std_data_extract
-* final_tidydata_set - final tidy data set with the average of each variable for each activity and subject
+  final_tidydata_set - final tidy data set with the average of each variable for each activity and subject

 ###